benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 #### Abstraction and generalisation
-Please don't create multiple levels of abstraction and or generalisations and inherited or extended implementations when it is not necessary.
-Is there really a need for a factory, an abstract class, an interface class, and a whateverImpl class for a single object type when there are no other generalisations of it's superclass and/or implementations of it's implemented interface?
-Don't make me trapse backwards and forwards all over your code in order to figure out the behaviour of what should have been a simple class.
+Please don't create multiple levels of abstraction and or generalisations and inherited or extended implementations when it's not necessary.
+Is there really a need for a factory, an abstract class, an interface class, and a WhateverImpl class for a single object type when there are no other generalisations of it's superclass and/or implementations of it's implemented interface?
+Don't make your future users trapse backwards and forwards all over your code in order to figure out the behaviour of what should have been a simple class.
 <br/>
 <br/>